Thotti Gang

 Thotti Gang is a 2002 Indian Telugu-language comedy film produced and directed by E. V. V. Satyanarayana starring Allari Naresh, Prabhu Deva, Sunil, Gajala and Anita Hassanandani.
-The movie was released on 6 December 2002 to positive reviews and was declared a super hit at the box office.
+The movie was released on 6 December 2002 to positive reviews and was declared a hit at the box office.
 The film was based on 2001 American film Saving Silverman.

 The film was dubbed and released in Tamil as Love Game with a separate comedy track featuring Livingston and Vennira Aadai Moorthy.